darklab8/blog/blog/articles/article_detailed/article_static_typed_logging/typelog.md

 ## Intro

-With modern logging systems able to parse JSON out of the box, we need defining easily jsonable logs.
-The alternative to define regex for parsing logs is rather dreadful fragile experience limited in its nature.
+With modern logging systems able to parse JSON out of the box, we need to define easily jsonable logs.
+The alternative to define regex for parsing logs is a rather dreadful fragile experience limited in its nature.
 Known solutions do not do it consistently and in a type safe way.
 It is easy to shoot into your own legs with them.

 Structured logging became part of std library [for golang]((https://go.dev/blog/slog)),